 The demons, therefore, if they see all Christians, and monks especially, labouring cheerfully and advancing, first make an attack by temptation and place hindrances to hamper our way, to wit, evil thoughts.
 But we need not fear their suggestions, for by prayer, fasting, and faith in the Lord their attack immediately fails.
 But even when it does they cease not, but knavishly by subtlety come on again.
 For when they cannot deceive the heart openly with foul pleasures they approach in different guise, and thenceforth shaping displays they attempt to strike fear, changing their shapes, taking the forms of women, wild beasts, creeping things, gigantic bodies, and troops of soldiers.

 For the end of this post I have saved the painting that is maybe a bit less spectacular, but in my opinion much more moving.
 It is the “Temptation of Saint Anthony” by Lucjan Wędrychowski (1854-1934), which is kept in the National Museum in Cracow.
-Anthony is a lonely man sitting in the darkness, and the image of the tempting woman is just a shape in the smoke of the fire.
-Anthony is calm and focused, the temptation is not such an exciting scene.
+Anthony is a lonely man sitting in the darkness, and the image of the tempting woman is just a shape in the smoke of fireplace.
+Anthony is calm and focused, the temptation is not an exciting experience.

 Let’s get back to the “Golden Legend” to check out how the whole temptation ended: